Harrison County resident tests positive for coronavirus, had traveled to England; Pottawattamie County, Council Bluffs officials form COVID-19 task force

 Phil Rooney with the Douglas County Health Department said someone in the family group of a 36-year-old Omaha woman who tested positive for coronavirus is believed to have eaten at the Subway and an Omaha Pepperjax Grill.

-DCHD said the other location, in Omaha, under low risk of exposure is Pepperjax Grill at 1221 Howard St. Patrons that ate there between the hours of 5:30 to 9 p.m. on March 8 are asked to self-monitor for 14 days.
+DCHD said the other location under low risk of exposure is Pepperjax Grill at 1221 Howard St. Patrons that ate there between the hours of 5:30 to 9 p.m. on March 8 are asked to self-monitor for 14 days.

 The group is recommending limiting nonessential large-scale community activities to reduce the opportunities for people to gather and potentially share the virus.
 The group is not recommending canceling schools, closing businesses or altering daily routines at this time.